-Key: Pv = Phoca vitulina (harbor seal); Hg = Halichoerus grypus atlantica (gray seal)
+Key: Pv = Phoca vitulina vitulina (harbor seal); Hg = Halichoerus grypus atlantica (gray seal)

-The UAS (i.e., drone) was used to conduct seven counts during the 2021/2022 season, specifically from December 2021 to April 2022 (Table 4).
+The UAS (i.e., drone) was used to conduct seven counts during the 2023/2024 season, specifically from November 2023 to February 2024 (Table 7).
 The UAS was unable to be used during several surveys throughout the season due to high winds and limited availability of UAS operator.
-A higher seal count was recorded from the UAS during two of the seven survey days; the difference between the counts from the UAS compared to the counts recorded by an observer was five seals or less for these two survey days.
-The observer recorded more seals (differential ranged from 3-9 animals) from the vessel-based counts compared to the UAS counts during four of the seven survey days.
-There was no significant difference between the mean counts for the UAS compared to the observer ($t{\text{stat}} = -0.38$, p = 0.71).
+A higher seal count was recorded from the UAS (compared to observers on the vessel) during three of the seven survey days, with the count differential ranging from 7-23 animals.
+However, during the surveys on 8 February 2024 and 22 February 2024, the hauled out seals flushed due to the presence and sounds from the vessel and UAS, respectively.
+This resulted in a lower count recorded by the observers for both of those survey days.
+The observers recorded more seals from the vessel-based counts compared to the UAS counts during three of the seven survey days, with the count differential ranging from 1-4 animals.
+There was no significant difference between the mean counts for the UAS compared to the observer (tstat = 0.75, p = 0.47).